 Here are a few other useful links for Mahjong information:

-- Wei-Hwa Huang's page on Japanese Mah Jong.
+- Wei-Hwa Huang's page on Japanese Mah Jong (archive copy).

 Readers interested in solitaire tile matching games using Mah Jong or other tiles should visit the Tile Matching page of this web site.

-Some other places to play Mah Jong on line:
+Some places to play Mah Jong on line: